shuntia/bestest/README.md

 args: command-line arguments to pass to the compiler, in list format(`[]`)

-target: target directory. `apcs_tester init` automatically sets this for you.
+target: target directory. `bestest init` automatically sets this for you.

 input: List of strings that shall be passed to `stdin` for every test case